Lake District Preview

 Yew Tree Farm

 Once owned by Beatrix Potter, this stunning and historical Grade II listed building is one of the most famous farmhouses in the Lake District.
-The land on which the farm sits was part of a large parcel of land known as the Monk Coniston estate.
 In 1930 following the death of the previous owner James Garth Marshall, his family wished to sell the estate.
 William Heelis and wife Beatrix Potter were determined that the estate would not be broken up.
 With some effort they scraped together enough money to buy the entire estate, in the hope that the National Trust would then be able to buy half back off them after raising the necessary funds through public subscription.
 Fortunately, the couple’s efforts were rewarded.
 The couple retained Yew Tree Farm in their parcel of land, helping the tenants establish a tearoom in the farm’s parlour.
 On Beatrix’s death in 1943 she bequeathed fifteen farms and over 4,000 acres to the National Trust, including Yew Tree Farm, a gift which has protected and conserved this unique corner of the Lake District to this day.
 The building starred as the location of her home, Hilltop, in the film ‘Miss Potter’.

 Hill Top Farm